raspberrypilearning/count-the-creatures/en/step_1.md

 ## Introduction

+Computers can be used to study wildlife in areas where it is not practical to do this.
+And computers don't get bored!

-In this project you will be creating a wildlife camera, that can count the number of birds, of different colours, that pass in front of the camera's view.
+In this project you will be creating a wildlife camera, that can count creatures, of different colours, that pass in front of the computer camera's view.
+You will be using different coloured paper or objects to represent different coloured birds.

 ### What you will make

-When the user passes a different coloured object (red, green or blue) past the centre of the screen, then the number of birds of each colour will increase.
+When the user passes a different coloured paper or object (red, green or blue) past the centre of the screen, a graphic bird of that colour will appear on the stage.
+The user can then count the number of graphic birds to know how many have passed the camera over time.

 --- no-print ---
 <div class="scratch-preview">